19 Must-Follow Mental Health Influencers on Instagram!

 Bio

-- Preventing men from suffering in silence and dying too young #PreventionBeforeCrisis
+- Aims to prevent men from suffering in silence and dying too young #PreventionBeforeCrisis

-- Creators of the world’s first uni mental health league table
+- Creators of the world’s first university mental health league table

-Based out of the UK, Humen is bringing awareness to specific mental health challenges faced by men.
-They utilize quotes from notable male figures like Ted Lasso star Jason Sudeikis above to really drive home the message that men suffer too.
-It’s just not as openly talked about.
+Based in the UK, Humen is bringing awareness to specific mental health challenges faced by men.
+They share quotes from notable male figures, such as Ted Lasso star Jason Sudeikis, to drive home the message that though it’s not always openly discussed, men suffer mental health issues too.

-Unfortunately, there are not as many male-focused mental health instagram accounts out there.
-Even female readers can benefit from Humen’s content to garner insight into how to support the men in their life.
+Unfortunately, there are few male-focused mental health Instagram profiles out there, making this one exceptionally valuable.
+Female readers too can benefit from Humen’s content to garner insight into how to support the men in their lives.

 Bio

-You could say this account is targeted for millennials.
-Posts are short, simple, and honest words of wisdom that we all need to hear from time to time.
+You could say this account targets millennials.
+However, its posts offer short, simple, and honest words of wisdom that we all need to hear from time to time.

 Perez travels around the world speaking at engagements and promoting his books.
-He’s a major influencer for advice regarding relationships, self-awareness and self-confidence.
+He’s a major influencer who offers advice on relationships, self-awareness, and self-confidence.

 @nedratawwab